usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 disabilities and receive informed consent before using alternative designs, products, or technologies.
 This provision is modeled on existing language in the ADA Standards. {% fn 300 %}
-Adopting the approach that commenters proposed would create inconsistency between subpart I of this part and other portions of the Department’s title II regulation, 297 which does not include the requirements for equivalent facilitation that commenters suggested.
+Adopting the approach that commenters proposed would create inconsistency between subpart I of this part and other portions of the Department’s title II regulation, {% fn 301 %} which does not include the requirements for equivalent facilitation that commenters suggested.
 Further, requiring entities to engage in that sort of assessment with current or prospective patients could create an unworkable framework for public entities that had